prashunchitkr/basic-python-training/README.md

 `python get-pip.py`

-**Note that you should check the cox which says "Add Python 3.8 to PATH" during installation of python**
+**Note that you should check the box which says "Add Python 3.8 to PATH" during installation of Python**

 ### For Linux Users